About Louis Sauter

 He has composed over a hundred works for solo instruments, voice, chamber ensembles and symphonic orchestra.
 His compositions have been recorded and performed by professional musicians in concert halls as well as by students in music schools, throughout Europe as well as in the USA, Canada, Mexico, Bolivia, Brazil, Chile, Nigeria and Japan.
 His arrangement of Gershwin’s Rhapsody in Blue was performed at Carnegie Hall in September 2018.

 His trio Las bodas de Helena features in the soundtrack of the short film Argentina which was released in Brazil in 2017.
 The CD One Minute released by Sarton Records in 2017 includes his Trois miniatures pour flûte.
 The album won a double Silver medal at the Global Music Awards 2017 (contemporary classical and album).
+The same set was recorded by Claudio Ferrarini for his album Je suis la flûte : le deuxième acte released by Arte Sonora in 2022.
 Three other CDs including his works were released in 2018: Gimel includes Laissez-moi mes rêves for flute and harp; Daleth includes Las bodas de Helena for solo flute; Two Minutes includes µMesse for flute and bass flute.
-Both Gimel and Daleth won double silver medals at the Global Music Awards 2018 (contemporary classical and instrumental-instrumentalists for Gimel, album and instrumental-instrumentalist for Daleth).
-Two Minutes won a triple silver medal at the Global Music Awards 2019 (contemporary classical, album and instrumental/instrumentalist).
+Both Gimel and Daleth won double silver medals at the Global Music Awards 2018.
+Two Minutes won a triple silver medal at the Global Music Awards 2019.
 The CD He, released by Phasma Music in 2019, includes his suite Romantica for flute and piano.
 HETH, released in 2020, includes his Fantaisie niçoise for flute and guitar.
-TETH, to be released end 2020 will contain recordings of Suite cosmique II and Aria et Fugue for flute and string trio.
+TETH, released in 2021, contains recordings of Suite cosmique II and Aria et Fugue for flute and string trio.
+Louis won the Spring 2021 Clouzine Best Contemporary Classical Piano Album award for the album Les noces de Chounette released in 2021.

-Louis Sauter is a member of the jury of the international composition competition KWIDZYN CLASSICAL MUSIC AWARD 2020.
+Louis Sauter was a member of the jury of the international composition competition KWIDZYN CLASSICAL MUSIC AWARD 2020.